-One of the best hidden gems that I ran into while traveling in Mexico was the mountain town of Taxco de Alarcon.
+One of the best hidden gems that I ran into while traveling in Mexico was the mountain town of Taxco de Alarcon in the state of Guerrero.
 Three hours south of Mexico City, this off-the-beaten-path destination is easy to get to, yet relatively undiscovered.
 It is well worth straying from the international tourist trail for.
 I actually stumbled into Taxco by accident.
 Originally, I planned to go back to Mexico City after Tepoztlan but was late in arriving to Cuernavaca’s bus station.
 I missed my bus.
 Not wanting to wait too long to get anywhere, and not really having a set plan, I decided to just catch the next bus and go to Taxco de Alarcon.

 Yeah, I’d only have to wait another hour or so for a bus to Mexico City, but whatever.
 I’ve stopped trying to make sense of my spontaneous thought processes.
 I had never been to the state of Guerrero before, and I’d been to Mexico City about five times.
 I’m always down for a new adventure.
 It was my fourth month in Mexico but I’d basically only revisited some of my old favorite places.
 I settled in San Cristobal for about two months, Tulum for a month, and Oaxaca for the other month.
 It was time for something new.
 Taxco was the lucky winner of my game of bus roulette.

 Actually, I was the lucky winner of my game of bus roulette.
 Taxco de Alarcon was an absolute dream.
 I actually shed a tear as my bus rolled into the city around golden hour.
 The city was more beautiful than I could have imagined.
 Taxco was easily one of the most unique places I’d ever seen.
 The city of white was built into the side of a mountain, and the stacks of Mediterranean-style buildings was something I never expected Mexico to have.